fleaflet/flutter_map/lib/src/layer/tile_layer/tile_provider/network/caching/built_in/impl/native/README.md

 The file format is as follows:

 1. The header containing the tile metadata
-2. The tile image bytes (as responded by the server)
+2. The tile image bytes (as responded by the server), no longer than 4,294,967,295 bytes

 The format of the header is as follows: